mausbrand/pyodide-app-stub/README.md

 All files can be modified to fit the needs and purposes of your app!

+## Real world apps

+This app stub is only a minimal example.
+The currently most prominent real world example for an app written using this technique is our [viur-vi](https://github.com/viur-framework/viur-vi/tree/pyodide) administration tool.
+We used it also for several closed-source projects for our customers.

 ## Tips & Tweaks

 ### Google App Engine